10 Tips For Moving To London: Your Essential 2026 Guide

 Advantages to Keep in Mind

-• Strong career prospects especially for those seeking global market exposure
+• Strong career prospects, especially in global industries

-• Easy international connections for work and leisure
+• Excellent international connections for work and leisure

 Challenges to Be Aware Of

-• Higher costs of living relative to other UK areas
+• Higher costs of living in contrast to many UK cities

-• Limited green space and air quality issues
+• Noise, crowds, and variability in air quality

 Common Moving Mistakes to Avoid